argovis/argovis_deployment/README.md

 Kubernetes is Argovis' preferred deployment target, when a managed cluster is available.
 To this end, we provide a Helm chart in this repo.
 This chart assumes there exists the following objects in the cluster:

- - a PVC called `mongoback0`, which contains everything from `/data/db` in the mongo container.
+ - a PVC which contains everything from `/data/db` in the mongo container.
  - a secret called `sendgrid-api-token`, which contains a key `SENDGRID_API_TOKEN`, with a value that will be used against the Sendgrid API.
  - an API token active in mongodb's user table with the kv `"key": "guest"`